ldapjs/node-ldapjs/docs/client.md

     (email=foo@bar.com)

 ldapjs requires all filters to be surrounded by '()' blocks.
 Ok, that was easy.
-Let's now assume you want to find all records where the email is actually just anything in the "@bar.com" domain, and the location attribute is set to Seattle:
+Let's now assume that you want to find all records where the email is actually just anything in the "@bar.com" domain and the location attribute is set to Seattle:

     (&(email=*@bar.com)(l=Seattle))

 Now our filter is actually three LDAP filters.
-We have an `and` filter, an `equality` filter (the l=Seattle), and a `substring` filter.
+We have an `and` filter (single amp `&`), an `equality` filter `(the l=Seattle)`, and a `substring` filter.
 Substrings are wildcard filters.
+They use `*` as the wildcard.
+You can put more than one wildcard for a given string.
+For example you could do `(email=*@*bar.com)` to match any email of @bar.com or its subdomains like "example@foo.bar.com".

-Now, let's say we want to also set our filter to include a specification that either the employeeType *not* be a manager or a secretary:
+Now, let's say we also want to set our filter to include a specification that either the employeeType *not* be a manager nor a secretary:

     (&(email=*@bar.com)(l=Seattle)(!(|(employeeType=manager)(employeeType=secretary))))

+The `not` character is represented as a `!`, the `or` as a single pipe `|`.
 It gets a little bit complicated, but it's actually quite powerful, and lets you find almost anything you're looking for.